ygor-sena/42cursus-philosophers/README.md

 ## Awknowledgements

 I want to thank Marcelo Magalhães, also a student at [42SP](https://www.42sp.org.br/) for his support throughout the project when I needed.
-Please, check out his interesting projects at GitHub [here]()
+Please, check out his interesting projects at GitHub [here](https://github.com/magalhaesm).